-McLaren is a company steeped in racing history so it was only natural that the company’s first road car in more than two decades, the MP4-12C
+McLaren is a company steeped in racing history so it was only natural that the company’s first road car in more than two decades,

 , was going to be offered in racing guise for those who prefer to drive their cars on a track.